 You can make specific bequests of personal property (e.g. jewelry, furniture, vehicles, etc.), real property (e.g. house, farm, etc.), or sums of money.
-Bequests can be made to individuals or organizations, though it is very important to ensure that the correct organization name is given.
-You may wish to include an alternate recipient should the organization no longer exist upon your death.
-Our attorneys can help you think through the most common scenarios and how to best achieve disbursement of your assets per your desires.
+Bequests can be made to individuals or organizations, though it is very important to ensure that the correct organization name is given, and you may wish to include an alternate recipient should the organization no longer exist upon your death.
+Our attorneys can help you think through the most common scenarios and what’s most appropriate based upon your desires and your assets.

-Also a Last Will and Testament should not be confused with your Last Wishes.
+Also, a Last Will and Testament should not be confused with your Last Wishes.
 Your Last Wishes dictate to your family what kind of service you desire, how you want to be buried, and etc. Often a Last Will and Testament is not opened or found until after the service/burial.
 It’s important to talk with your family about these matters before you are unable to.

 Appointing an attorney in fact is important no matter what stage of life you are in.
 Accidents, medical problems, and other debilitating events can happen without warning leaving your family and friends unable to handle your affairs.

-In the case that no attorney in fact has been appointed for someone and they become unable to make their own decisions, whether because of a mental or medical disability or other such debilitating condition, a family member, friend or other interested party must speak with the County Attorney to begin the Guardianship process, which is a Court action that ends in a jury trial.
+In some cases, particularly when no attorney in fact has been appointed, when a person becomes unable to make their own decisions, whether because of a mental or medical disability or other such debilitating condition, a family member, friend, or other interested party may speak with their local County Attorney to begin the Guardianship process.

-A conservator can also be appointed for an individual who has the responsibility of overseeing that person’s financial affairs.
+A conservator can also be appointed for an individual.
+This person has the responsibility of overseeing that person’s financial affairs.
 Often the Court will appoint the same person as Guardian and Conservator, allowing them to make necessary medical and financial decisions.
 However, in some cases the Court may appoint different persons to these two roles.

-A Health Care Surrogate and Living Will (often a combined document) instructs doctors, hospitals, and other medical facilities about who they can release information to regarding your medical status, as well as who is responsible for making your health care decisions should you be unable to make those choices for yourself.
+A Health Care Surrogate and Living Will (sometimes a combined document) instructs doctors, hospitals, and other medical facilities about who they can release records and other information to, as well as who is responsible for making your health care decisions should you be unable to make those choices for yourself.

 A Living Will specifically instructs physicians regarding what kinds of treatment you want and don’t want, such as life support.
 Should there be no chance of recovery or substantial improvement and should you be unconscious or otherwise incapacitated, your Living Will would instruct your appointed surrogate and your doctors to cease all life saving measures.